 Hedge funds alone are unlikely to derail the swap but if their strategy works and they agree a better deal it would infuriate other creditors and use up Greek resources.
 If not, it could drag the Greek government into a lengthy and expensive legal battle just as it needs to focus on bringing back economic growth.

 "I'm aware of several investors actively considering all of their options, including litigation," said Steven Friel of Brown Rudnick, among the law firms talking to investors about their legal strategies in Greece.

 The hedge funds favour the bonds governed by more investor-friendly foreign jurisdictions which limit a country's ability to impose losses.
 The Greek legal system is seen as likely to be more sympathetic to the government.

-Bingham McCutchen, another law firm, said on Monday it was advising holders of a Greek 650 million Swiss franc (450 million pound) bond.
+Bingham McCutchen, another law firm, said on Monday it was advising holders of a Greek 650 million Swiss franc ($707.33 million) bond.
 Bondholders holding a "material portion" of the bonds had grouped together and were exploring ways to "address (their) concerns and to protect the rights of holders", Bingham said.

 Hedge funds may now hold a quarter of the Swiss franc bonds and of another small 450 million euro bond falling due in May, which is enough to block the government imposing a loss, several bankers and lawyers say.